 How are Banno Marketing ads built and edited?

 The process of building and editing differs for digital banking and website ads.

 Digital banking ads

-Digital banking ads are built using predefined templates created to flow seamlessly into your users’ dashboards.
+Digital banking ads are built using predefined templates created to flow seamlessly into your end users’ dashboards.
 A simple form setup allows you to easily adjust text and images and set links to pages of your website, external URLs, features within digital banking, or SSO integrations.

 For more information and image guidelines, see Creating digital banking ads.

 Website ads are built through an HTML WYSIWYG editor—a system in which text and images can be edited in a format that resembles its final appearance—using defined templates that match your website styles and branding.